LIMITATIONS ON ASSESSMENT INCREASES

 2. If the proposed assessments exceed 115 percent of assessments for

-the preceding fiscal year it must then be determined how much of that
+year it must then be determined how much of that

 increase is related to: